schottsfired/Snyk-Cloud-Demo-GCP/README.md

 ## Deployment

-To use with ACG - <b> you must first login to the GCP console and accept the terms and enable the cloud resource manager API</b>
+To use with ACG - <b> you must first login to the GCP console and accept the terms and enable the Cloud Resource Manager & Service Usage  API</b>

-Once logged in, go here: https://console.cloud.google.com/apis/api/monitoring.googleapis.com/ to enable the cloud resource manager API.
-This can take several (15) minutes to take effect.
+Once logged in, go here:
+https://console.cloud.google.com/apis/api/monitoring.googleapis.com/ to enable the Cloud Resource Manager API.

+https://console.developers.google.com/apis/api/serviceusage.googleapis.com/ to enable Service Usage

 To locate the project ID, look in the GCP credentials string.